hvag/blog/kubernetes.md

   * Install AWS CLI - [https://aws.amazon.com/cli/](https://aws.amazon.com/cli){:target="_blank"}

+  * Generate ssh keys to be used when loggin into the cluster - will utilize **ssh-keygen**

 On AWS:

-  * AWS - Configure a IAM user for kops.
+  * Configure a IAM user for kops.
 Will attach the following policies (via a group):

     * AmazonEC2FullAccess
     * IAMFullAccess